 The Center in Liberia

-Liberia has recently emerged from a prolonged and terrible civil war.
+Liberia emerged from a prolonged and terrible civil war in 2003.
 The roots of the conflict were largely constitutional: an excessive concentration of power in the president and the marginalization of the indigenous population, which constitutes a majority of the citizenry.
-To avoid repetition of the war, Liberia is addressing the underlying constitutional issues which still remain, and the Center is assisting in the process.
+To avoid repetition of the war, the Liberian government is seeking to address the underlying constitutional issues which still remained, and the Center has assisted in that process.

 The Center’s Liberia program consists of one central project: